SeanFoley123/htl-lab1/README.md

-# HtL Lab 1
+# HtL Lab 1, Sean Foley's edits

 This is a [Flask](http://flask.pocoo.org) server that implements a minimal web-based interface to the Olin College 2016-2017 course catalog.
 The course data is scraped from the <olin.edu> web site.
+This is Sean Foley's improved version of the implementation at <https://github.com/olinlibrary/htl-lab1>, featuring Bootstrap formatting and a jerry-rigged search bar.

 ## Requirements

 Python 3 is required to run this program.
-You can test whether Python 3 is installed on your laptop by running `python3` in the bash (shell) command line.

 ## Setup